The image shows plastic trash being burnt in Khatmandu

 While there are some plastics that are supposed to be safe to burn, personally I won’t be burning plastic on my bonfire.

-But is it safe to send off to my local waste disposal plant where they burn it in an incinerator?
+Is it safe to burn plastic in my local waste disposal plant incinerator?

 It is claimed that all plastics can be burnt safely in the modern industrial incinerators – but only those built to high specifications.